CYBERBULL123/OxWebsite/README.md

 1. ***OxIntell 🧠*** - A deep dive into cybersecurity topics with a focus on secure coding principles, code analysis, and CVE information.

-2.***OxRAG 🐂*** - An advanced Retrieval-Augmented Generation (RAG) tool that extracts and analyzes text from various file types, enhancing information retrieval with the Gemini LLM.
+2. ***OxRAG 🐂*** - An advanced Retrieval-Augmented Generation (RAG) tool that extracts and analyzes text from various file types, enhancing information retrieval with the Gemini LLM.

 3. ***OxImaGen 🖼️*** - A creative AI tool that generates high-quality images and storytelling content, integrating user-defined parameters for tailored outputs.

-4. ***OxScanner🔎 ***- A powerful cybersecurity tool for network security analysis, offering functionalities like network scanning, packet sniffing, and attack simulations.
+4. ***OxScanner🔎***- A powerful cybersecurity tool for network security analysis, offering functionalities like network scanning, packet sniffing, and attack simulations.